1982 Upper Voltan coup d'état

 The 1982 Upper Voltan coup d'état took place in the Republic of Upper Volta (today Burkina Faso) on 7 November 1982.
-The coup, led by the little-known Colonel Gabriel Yoryan Somé and a slew of other junior officers within the military, many of them political radicals, overthrew the regime of Colonel Saye Zerbo.
+The coup, led by Colonel Gabriel Somé Yorian and a slew of other junior officers within the military, many of them political radicals, overthrew the regime of Colonel Saye Zerbo.
 Zerbo had previously taken power just under two years prior to his own downfall.

-History

 Background

 Upper Volta, formerly a colony of France, had gone through several coups since independence in 1960.
 In 1966, the single-party dictatorship of President Maurice Yaméogo had been ended by strong opposition from the powerful trade unions and the 1966 Upper Voltan coup d'état, and his military successor President Sangoulé Lamizana was overthrown in the 1980 Upper Voltan coup d'état after a long period of labour unrest, famine and economic problems.

 After overthrowing Lamizana, Colonel Saye Zerbo re-established the full-on military rule ended by Lamizana with the 1978 presidential and parliamentary elections.
 Initially favoured by the trade unions and much of the political opposition, he soon made them his enemies.
 Establishing a junta with many radical members, the Military Committee of Recovery for National Progress (which included later presidents Thomas Sankara and Blaise Compaoré, and their close friend Henri Zongo), Zerbo's leadership grew increasingly dictatorial.
 He re-banned all political parties, and once more made labour strikes illegal.
 The trade unions reacted poorly.
 Factional infighting soon grew within the junta, and on 12 April 1982 Thomas Sankara (secretary of state for information), Blaise Compaoré and Henri Zongo resigned from the Military Committee of Recovery for National Progress.
 The three were subsequently arrested.

 Anti-Zerbo protests grew increasingly frequent, with anti-government strikes taking place in April, the trade unions demanding a return to constitutional government in May, and several prominent union and opposition leaders arrested in September.

 Coup

 On 7 November 1982, the progressive and radical factions within the military regime had had enough with Saye Zerbo.
 Among them were the "Communist Officers' Group", a clandestine movement formed by Sankara, Compaoré, Zongo and Jean-Baptiste Boukary Lingani.
-In the capital Ouagadougou, the army chief of staff Colonel Gabriel Yoryan Somé and other officers calling themselves the Council of Popular Salvation moved to depose and arrest Zerbo.
+In the capital Ouagadougou, the army chief of staff Colonel Gabriel Somé Yorian and other officers calling themselves the Council of Popular Salvation moved to depose and arrest Zerbo.
 Zerbo was declared a lying demagogue who had betrayed the confidence of his people.

 Two days after the coup, the little-known army physician Major Dr. Jean-Baptiste Ouédraogo was named head of state by the new junta.
-Somé remained chief of staff.
+Yorian remained chief of staff.
 The Council of Popular Salvation made several moves over the next few weeks, firing old high-ranking Lamizana-era military officials and legalizing the major trade unions.